-Short Answer: Lowe’s uses surveillance cameras and works with local law enforcement to prevent and report shoplifting.
-As a security measure, the company does not disclose its full shoplifting policy.
+Short Answer: Lowe’s uses surveillance cameras and dedicated asset protection staff in addition to working with local law enforcement to prevent and report shoplifting.
 For more details about the Lowe’s security policies and asset protection staff, see below.

 Lowe’s Shoplifting Policy